-The extract of Annual Return as on March 31 2017 in the prescribed Form No. MGT-9pursuant to Section 92(3) of the Companies Act 2013 read with Rule 12(1) of the Companies(Management and Administration) Rules 2014 is attached as Annexure - III to this Report.
+The extract of Annual Return as on March 31 2018 in the prescribed Form No. MGT-9pursuant to Section 92(3) of the Companies Act 2013 read with Rule 12(1) of the Companies(Management and Administration) Rules 2014 is attached as Annexure - III to this Report.

 Pursuant to provisions of Section 134 of the Companies Act 2013 read with Rule 8(3) ofthe Companies (Accounts) Rules 2014 the details of Conservation of Energy TechnologyAbsorption Foreign Exchange Earnings and Outgo are attached as Annexure IV to thisReport.

-In compliance of the Sexual Harassment of Women at Workplace (Prevention Prohibition& Redressal) Act 2013 (Act') and Rules made thereunder your Company hasconstituted Internal Committees (IC) for different locations of Company's units.
+In compliance of the Sexual Harassment of Women at Work-place (Prevention Prohibition& Redressal) Act 2013 (Act') and Rules made thereunder your Company hasconstituted Internal Committees (IC) for different locations of Company's units.
 Duringthe year no complaint related to sexual harassment was received at any of the units ofthe Company.

 The information required under Section 197(12) of the Act with Rule 5(1) of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 are providedin this Annual Report as Annexure V.

-The particulars of employees required to be furnished pursuant to Section 197(12) ofthe Companies Act 2013 read with Rules 5(2) and 5(3) of the Companies (Appointment andRemuneration of Management Personnel) Rules 2014 forms part ofthis Annual Report.
+The particulars of employees required to be furnished pursuant to Section 197(12) ofthe Companies Act 2013 read with Rules 5(2) and 5(3) of the Companies (Appointment andRemuneration of Management Personnel) Rules 2014 forms part of this Annual Report.

-As unfortunately your Company has been continuously incurring losses during last 5years the conditions contain in Section 135 of Companies Act 2013 are no moreapplicable.
+As unfortunately your Company has been continuously incurring losses during last 5years the conditions contained in Section 135 of Companies Act 2013 are no moreapplicable.
 Hence there is no requirement with respect to compliance of the said section135.